supermarsx/smart-pdf-md/readme.md

 ## Why “smart”?

-`smart-pdf-md.bat` inspects each PDF.
+The tool inspects each PDF.
 If enough pages contain real text, it uses PyMuPDF (much faster).
 Otherwise it falls back to Marker’s high‑quality PDF→Markdown path.
 Very large PDFs are processed in **slices** (configurable, default 40 pages) to increase reliability.

 ## Features